Sponsored Research Grants for Faculty

 1. Salary awards for salary for up to two months during the following summer or for paid leaves of up to one quarter during the following regular academic year.
 Academic year requests must be made in the academic year prior to the one in which the proposed award will be used.
 For example, a faculty member wishing to use Sponsored Research funding in spring 2019 must apply during the 2017-18 school year (i.e., in fall 2017).

 2. Resource grants to provide goods and services to support a project or professional agenda.
 Resource grants may be used to purchase materials for research and creative projects, attend professional meetings, publish scholarly work, or purchase specialized books, software or equipment.

 An applicant may request both types of funding in a single proposal.

-For complete eligibility requirements and award limitations, please refer to sections 15 and 17 of the collective bargaining agreement.
+For complete eligibility requirements and award limitations, please refer to professional development provisions of the current faculty collective bargaining agreement.
 Key eligibility requirements include: